dotherightthing/kss-node/demo-dotherightthing/README.md

 1. Generator - create a .bat (batch) file, or Adobe Air app to allow project setup via Windows
 1. Generator - test what happens when this is run on `.scss` files
 1. Generator - test what happens when this is run on `.less` files
-1. Boilerplate - add separate boilerplate files (Drupal, Wordpress, Silverstripe, etc)
+1. Boilerplate - add boilerplate file for Wordpress
 1. Boilerplate - rename the project directory from `demo-dotherightthing` to `php-boilerplate`, or something similar
 1. Configuration file - Add an option to include jQuery, in case it is not available in the parent project
 1. Github - apply to merge changes with the original kss-node project, if appropriate